ThorntonLab/ThorntonLab.github.io/markdown/pubs.md

 ### 2013

 * __Cridland, J.M.__, S.J.
 MacDonald, A.D.
-Long, and K.R Thornton (2013) Abundance and Distribution of Transposable Elements in Two _Drosophila_ QTL Mapping Resources  Molecular Biology and Evolution __30__: 2311-2327.
+Long, and K.R Thornton (2013) Abundance and Distribution of Transposable Elements in Two _Drosophila_ QTL Mapping Resources.
+Molecular Biology and Evolution __30__: 2311-2327.
 PMID 23883524 [Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.full)

 * Thornton, K. R., __A.
 J. Foran__, and A. D. Long (2013) Properties and modeling of GWAS when complex disease risk is due to non-complementing, deleterious mutations in genes of large effect.
 PLoS Genetics __9__: e1003258.
 PMID 23437004, [Manuscript](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1003258), [Data](data.html) [Code](https://github.com/ThorntonLab/TFL2013sim) (Note: this code link is for archival purposes and there is a better version of this simulation distributed with [fwdpp](http://molpopgen.github.io/fwdpp).)